-An active member of the American Bar Association, Section of Environment, Energy, and Resources, King has served as Chair of the Special Committee on Law Students and the Special Committee on State and Local Bar Cooperation.
-Currently, she is the Program Chair for the 2016 Spring Conference that will be held in Austin, Texas.
-King is the Vice Chair of the Section on National Resources, Energy and Environmental Law of the Mississippi Bar Association.
-She was recognized in "Chambers USA – America's Leading Lawyers for Business" in the area of Environment as an "Associate to Watch" in 2014 and a "Star Associate" in 2015.
-King was also named a "Rising Star" in the area of Environmental Law in the Mid-South Super Lawyers (listed annually since 2013) and recognized by the Mississippi Business Journal as one of "Mississippi's 50 Leading Business Women for 2014.
+An active member of the American Bar Association, Section of Environment, Energy, and Resources, Floyd served as Program Chair for the 2016 Spring Conference held in Austin, Texas.
+She has also served as Chair of the Special Committee on Law Students and the Special Committee on State and Local Bar Cooperation.
+At the state level, Floyd has served as Chair of the Section on National Resources, Energy and Environmental Law of the Mississippi Bar Association.
+She was recognized in "Chambers USA – America's Leading Lawyers for Business" in the area of Environment as an "Associate to Watch" in 2014 and a "Star Associate" in 2015 and 2016.
+Floyd was also named a "Rising Star" in the area of Environmental Law in the Mid-South Super Lawyers (listed annually since 2013) and recognized by the Mississippi Business Journal as one of "Mississippi's 50 Leading Business Women for 2014.

 Channing J. Martin

-Channing J. Martin is Chair of the Environmental Law Group at Williams Mullen in its Richmond, Virginia office.
-He has practiced environmental law for more than 30 years, and he regularly represents clients, including manufacturers, electric utility power plants, foundries, petroleum companies and trade associations, in connection with permitting, compliance and enforcement matters before regulatory agencies and in state and federal court.
+Channing J. Martin is Chair of the Environment and Natural Resources Group at Williams Mullen in its Richmond, Virginia office.
+He has practiced environmental law for more than 35 years, and he regularly represents clients, including manufacturers, electric utilities, foundries, petroleum companies and trade associations, in connection with permitting, compliance and enforcement matters before regulatory agencies and in federal and state court.

-Within the Section of Environment, Energy and Resources, Channing has served as Budget Officer, Chair of the 2010 Fall Meeting, Editor-in-Chief of Trends (the Section’s bi-monthly publication), and a member of the Communications and External Relations Committee.
+Within the Section of Environment, Energy and Resources, Channing has served as Budget Officer, Membership Officer, Chair of the 2010 Fall Meeting, and Editor-in-Chief of Trends (the Section’s bi-monthly publication).
+He is now chair of the Content Coordination and Convergence Committee.
 He is past Chair of the Virginia State Bar’s Environmental Law Section, and founder and past Chair of the Richmond Bar Association’s Environmental Law Section.

 Channing is listed in Chambers U.S.A.
 America’s Leading Lawyers for Business, Virginia Super Lawyers, Virginia’s Legal Elite and The Best Lawyers in America.
 He is author of numerous articles and chapters in national publications, including the Virginia chapters of Brownfields Law and Practice (LEXIS Publishing) and Implementing Institutional Controls at Brownfields and Other Contaminated Sites (ABA Publishing).